Knowledge Hub: For Movement Partners

 B.W.
 Bastian Foundation

 The B.W.
 Bastian Foundation only supports organizations who wholeheartedly embrace the principle of equality.
-As such, each organization must include a statement specifically stating their commitment of equality for all Americans, including the gay and lesbian community, in their application.
+As such, each organization must include a statement specifically stating their commitment of equality for all Americans, including the gay and lesbian community in their application.
 B.W.
 Bastian Foundation only accepts solicited grant requests.
 You must first enquire by email or phone, prior to any submission.
-Grants range from $100 to $15000, application deadline is September 15, 2023.
+Grants range from $100 to $15000, application deadline is September 15, 2024.

 Resist.